Creating a Nix Package from a Python Project

 Deploying and Starting

-Once, you get a working Python configuration working for Nix, it’s very easy to use.
-One thing to note is that the Nix config file has to be updated when your code does, especially with something like dependencies.
+Once you get a working Python configuration for Nix, it’s very easy to use.
+One thing to note is that the Nix config file must be updated when your code changes, especially with something like dependencies.

-Overall I have mixed feelings about it.
-Now that I have it running I’m going to contiue using it.
+Overall, I have mixed feelings about it.
+Now that I have it running, I’m going to continue using it.
 However, I think my time could have been spent better had I just thrown everything into a container and deployed it like that.
-Hopefully this helps you if you need to write your own Nix package so you spend less time fumbling around than I did.
+Hopefully, this helps you if you need to write your own Nix package so you spend less time fumbling around than I did.

 More sweet content?